chelseasutcliffe/FrontEndDesign/README.md

-# cougarshop
+# FrontEndDesign
-Assignment 5 - CS 320
+CS 320 - Assignment 5

-Use semantic UI to develop a homepage based on mockup.png
+Use semantic UI to develop a frontend design based on a mock image.

+Basic Homepage - no backend or links connected.